 The liver may be tender when the abdomen is pressed.
 An enlarged liver without any other symptoms usually suggests fatty liver.
 Your doctor can confirm the diagnosis with blood tests for liver function, and by performing a liver biopsy.
 With a biopsy, the doctor uses a long, hollow needle to remove a small sample of liver tissue for examination under a microscope.
 An ultrasound or abdominal CT scan may also be performed to evaluate your liver.

 Treatment for fatty liver is aimed at eliminating or treating the cause of the condition.
 Pregnancy-related fatty liver is treated by delivering the baby, if viable.
-In cases of malnutrition, the goal is to develop a healthy diet, sometimes with the aid of vitamin and mineral supplements.
+In cases of malnutrition, the goal is to develop a healthy diet and eat balanced meals, sometimes with the aid of vitamin and mineral supplements.

 You can prevent fatty liver by maintaining a well-balanced diet and limiting alcohol consumption.
 Good prenatal care will help to recognize the symptoms of fatty liver in pregnant women before the condition becomes serious.
 To prevent Reye's syndrome, children should never be given aspirin to treat colds and viruses.